Natural Language Processing RELIES on Linguistics: Interpretability and Explanation

-Finally, at the thousand-foot view, we see ideas from linguistics and adjacent fields take center stage in debates about how to \textit{interpret} what NLP models are capable of representing---like whether grounding is required for a model to capture meaning \citep[e.g.,][]{bender-20,merrill-21,pavlick-23}.
+Finally, at the thousand-foot view, we see ideas from linguistics and adjacent fields take center stage in debates about how to \textit{interpret} what NLP models are capable of representing---like how to define machine `understanding' \citep{dunietz-etal-2020-test,ray-choudhury-etal-2022-machine}, and specifically, whether grounding is required for a model to capture meaning \citep[e.g.,][]{bender-20,merrill-21,pavlick-23}.